A short history of canopy formations

 Also in 1978, the first European 8-stack was done.
 Jumpers from Belgium made it in Maubeuge, France.
 The vertical formations started to grow.
 Soon 10-, 11- and 12-stacks were seen in the skies.
 The next record, a 13-way, was the first time the record was taken out of the USA.
 This 13-plane was built in England 1980.
 Since then, the records have been broken againand again.
 The current world record is a 100-way diamond!

-Even nowadays, only a few countries have built national 16-ways or bigger complete diamonds: Australia, Canada, Egypt, England, Finland, France, Germany, the Netherlands, Russia, Switzerland and USA.
+Even nowadays, only a few countries have built national 16-ways or bigger complete diamonds: Australia, Canada, Egypt, England, Finland, France, Germany, the Netherlands, Qatar (in USA), Russia, Switzerland and USA.
 Also, there had been multinational 16-way or bigger formations over Dubai, Qatar, Belgium, Brazil, China and Spain.
 If someone knows of any others, please let the author know.